uliana-mityusheva/Tamagotchi-on-python/README.md

 # python project "Tamagotchi"
-You can use these features to take care of your pet:
+You can use these commands to take care of your pet:
 - sleep
 - feed
 - sport
 - play
 - feed
 - toilet
+- treatment
 - parameters (to view all the pet's life parameters)
+- exit (to finish the game)

-To run the project, run the file main.py
+To run the project use: python3 -m tamagotchi